Guidance

 Applies to England and Wales

 Charities can take part in political activity that supports their purpose and is in their best interests.
 However, charities must follow the law when doing so.
-Outlined below is key guidance to help guide charities over the coming weeks.
+Outlined below is key guidance to help guide charities in a general election period.

 Charity law and elections

 As a trustee you are responsible for making sure your charity always follows the rules on political activity and campaigning.
-Extra care must be taken now a General Election has been called.
+Extra care must be taken when a General Election has been called.

 Key issues and questions to consider